 Side Lunge to the left (9 o’clock)

-As for second movement but take a step out to the left.
+As for the second movement but take a step out to the left.

 After completing the first set of 4 movements perform the second set in the opposite direction – starting with a forward lunge with the left foot, followed by side lunge left, reverse lunge left and side lunge right.